asorum/SulfationLogos/README.md

 We have provided an example dataset and the corresponding 'Sulfation Logo' output for reference and testing of code.

-Acknowledgements: Thanks to user Arty on Stack Overflow for adding to the public knowledgebase regarding text rendering (https://stackoverflow.com/questions/65609379/is-there-a-way-to-plot-text-with-specified-width-and-height-using-matplotlib).
+Acknowledgements: Thanks to user Arty on Stack Overflow for adding to the public knowledge base regarding text rendering (https://stackoverflow.com/questions/65609379/is-there-a-way-to-plot-text-with-specified-width-and-height-using-matplotlib).